paras1729kori/React-Sessions/README.md

 # React-Sessions
-Flow and code snippets of the crash course that I gave
+Walk-through and code snippets of the crash course that I gave

 [`Code`](https://github.com/paras1729kori/React-Crash-Code)